vimc/montagu-db/migrations/README.md

 You can override these by passing in command line options.
 Please see the Flyway docs for more details.

+## Generate documentation
+Once TeamCity has build and the db Docker image has been pushed, run [the tool](https://github.com/vimc/montagu-db-doc) against the short commit hash.

 ## Baselining
 Because we started without migrations, I have created a number of migrations that get from an empty database to one that has essential data in it